MayTD/inaba/README.md

 > [The Midnight Channel (マヨナカテレビ, Mayonaka Terebi), also known as the TV World and Mayonaka TV, is a recurring term in Persona 4.
 The stuff of urban legends, its existence is spread through the town of Inaba through rumors.](https://megamitensei.fandom.com/wiki/Midnight_Channel)

 ## Assembly
-Components needed for the board to be functional or completed.
+Components needed for the pcb to be functional or completed.
 | Part Number | Qty | Description | Component Reference |
 | - | - | - | - |
 | ATMEGA32U4-AU | 1 | IC MCU 8BIT 32KB FLASH 44TQFP | U1 |